Description

 Volatility:

-• Looking at the volatility of 17% in the last 5 years of SPDR Convertible Securities ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (20.9%)
+• The historical 30 days volatility over 5 years of SPDR Convertible Securities ETF is 17%, which is lower, thus better compared to the benchmark SPY (20.9%) in the same period.

 DownVol: